Euro short-term rate (€STR)

 The pre-€STR is calculated using the same methods as defined for the €STR and is based on data including all revisions in terms of cancellations, corrections and amendments submitted by reporting agents at the time of calculating the rate.
-The regular releases (15 TARGET2 days after the end of a maintenance period) may also include revisions to previously published data.
+The regular releases (see release calendar) may also include revisions to previously published data.
 In addition to the data, the releases include charts illustrating key features of the pre-€STR rate.
 Pre-€STR will be released for data up to 30 September 2019.

 |Latest data available|

 The pre-€STR is only a set of indicators for the €STR.
 Its publication is for information purposes only and the data are not intended for use as a benchmark or reference rate in any market transaction, whether directly or indirectly.